tranngonguyettu/FNP_Sales_Analysis/README.md

 - Repeat purchase rate is high: 64.77% of customers having 10 or more orders
 - 49.3% of total orders exceeded average order-delivery time (5.53 days) and 8.14% of cities experienced delivery issues, exceeding regional average shipping time

+# 🛠️ Recommendations
+1. Stabilise revenue
+  	- Cross-selling high-performance products with underperforming items to boost the revenue of low-revenue categories
+  	- Specialised marketing campaigns are highly recommended between April and July: shopping reminders, personalised offers, seasonal promotions to increase sales and maintaining customer engagement
+- Further delivery analysis should be performed to improve average order-delivery time:
+	- Local geographical research, such as road infrastructure, traffic situation could help to understand the causes of delivery issues based on different cities
+ 	- Improved delivery solutions: logistics approach, including types of delivery vans, shipping process, should be considered to mitigate late order problems,